🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The chart below shows the number of immigrants to Germany by region in 2010 and 2020.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant
+The graph below gives information about the number of people who smoked cigarettes in the UK between 2011 and 2021.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.

 See All